Refugees of the Syrian civil war

-As of December 2022, a minimum of 580,000 people is estimated to be dead; with 13 million Syrians being displaced and 6.7 million refugees forced to flee Syria.
-The Ba'athist regime and its security apparatus have arrested and tortured numerous repatriated refugees, subjecting them to forced disappearances and extrajudicial executions.
+As of December 2022, a minimum of 580,000 people were estimated to be dead; with 13 million Syrians being displaced and 6.7 million refugees forced to flee Syria.
+The Ba'athist government and its security apparatus have arrested and tortured numerous repatriated refugees, subjecting them to forced disappearances and extrajudicial executions.
 Around 12 million Syrians live under conditions of severe food insecurity.
+More than two-thirds of the displaced are women and children.

-The Law No. 10 passed by Bashar al-Assad in 2018 has enabled the state to confiscate properties from displaced Syrians and refugees, and has made the return of refugees harder for fear of being targeted by the regime.
-Humanitarian aid to internally displaced persons (IDPs) within Syria and Syrian refugees in neighboring countries is planned largely through the UNHCR.
+The Law No. 10 issued by Bashar al-Assad in 2018 enabled the state to confiscate properties from displaced Syrians and refugees, and has made the return of refugees harder for fear of being targeted by the regime.
+Humanitarian aid to internally displaced persons within Syria and Syrian refugees in neighboring countries is planned largely through the UNHCR office.
+UNHCR Filippo Grandi has described the Syrian refugee crisis as "the biggest humanitarian and refugee crisis of our time and a continuing cause for suffering."

 Statistics

-Over 13.2 million Syrians had been forcibly displaced at the end of 2019.
-At least 6.7 million of them have left the country (more than half of them live in Turkey), with the rest moving within Syria.
+Over 13.4 million Syrians had been forcibly displaced by October 2025.
+At least 6.7 million of them have left the country (more than half of them to Turkey), with the rest moving within Syria.